AliyunContainerService/derrick/README.md

 3. Use your favorite text editor to modify the Dockerfile or other manifests before building and shipping the containers.
 4. Integrate into your workflow and have fun.

 ## Language Support

-Java, Golang, NodeJs, Python, PHP.

-## Framework and Build tool Support

-Here is the list of frameworks passed the tests.If you want more frameworks or can not dockerize application,please submit a issue.
+Here is the list of frameworks passed the tests.
+If you want to support more languages and frameworks, please submit an issue.
 * Java (maven)
-  * springcloud
+  * SpringCloud
-  * springboot
+  * SpringBoot
 * PHP (composer)
   * Laravel
   * Lumen